solodev/mobile-sidebar-navigation/README.md

 # mobile-sidebar-navigation
-Learn how to add a dropdown navigation to replace your sidebar navigation on mobile devices.
+One of the best design strategies you can have while developing a website is "How will this look on mobile?"

+From font choices to overall page structure, going from a full-sized desktop display to a much smaller mobile screen can radically shape how your website appears to visitors.
+If your website visitors can't clearly navigate through your website on their phones, your organization could be losing out on business.

 ## Tutorial
-TEXT
+For detailed instructions, view <a href="https://www.solodev.com/blog/web-design/how-to-make-your-sidebar-navigation-mobile-responsive.stml">How to Make Your Sidebar Navigation Mobile Responsive</a> article.

 ## Demo

-Try out a working example on [JSFiddle](https://jsfiddle.net/solodev/5uy31hbg/).
+Try out a working example on <a href="https://jsfiddle.net/solodev/5uy31hbg/">JSFiddle</a>.

 ## HTML